Seanad Éireann: Composition

+Each of the five panels consists, in theory, of individuals possessing special knowledge of, or experience in, one of five specific fields.
+In practice the nominees are party members, often, though not always, failed or aspiring Dáil candidates.

+The most senior member of Oireachtas staff supporting the work of the Seanad, is the Clerk of Seanad Éireann, currently Mr Martin Hughes, having been appointed by the Oireachtas Commission in November 2025.

+The Clerk of the Seanad undertaken a similar role to his counterpart in the Dáil (the Clerk of Dáil Éireann) in terms of providing procedural advice to the Cathaoirleach and Members of the Senate on standing orders, parliamentary procedure and practice, as well as overseeing the staff and administration of the business of the Seanad in terms of its debates, publications and scrutiny of legislation.

 Election

 The general election for the Seanad occurs after a Dáil general election and not later than 90 days after the dissolution of the preceding Dáil.
 The election occurs under the system of proportional representation by means of the single transferable vote.
 Membership is open to all Irish citizens over 21, but a senator cannot also be a member of Dáil Éireann.
 As stated above, nomination to vocational panel is restricted; nomination in the university constituencies requires signatures of 10 graduates.
 The Taoiseach's nominations are made after the elected seats have been filled.

 In the case of casual vacancies in the vocational panels, the electorate in the by-election consists of Oireachtas members only.
-Vacancies to the university seats are filled by the full electorate in that constituency until March 2025, after which vacancies will be filled through a list system.
+Vacancies to the university seats are filled by the full electorate in that constituency.
+In by-elections to the forthcoming Higher Education vacancies will be filled through a list system.